BayLab/MarineGenomics2022/docs/index.md

 The course consists of one 1.5 hour lecture per week.
 The lectures begin with a power point presentation where we introduce the weeks concept (for example, PCAs) and then are followed by a live coding demonstrations and exercises.

 The first 5 weeks are primarily training in bash/UNIX and R basics.
-The remaining weeks are focused on performing a specific analysis (PCA, GWAS, Fst outlier analyses, etc).
+The remaining weeks are focused on performing a specific analysis (PCA, GWAS, Fst-outlier analyses, etc).

 We provide all the data for the students to complete each weeks coding activies along with instructions for how to download the data.

 ## Cloud computing versus individual laptops

-This course was designed to be carried out on the NSF funded Extreme Science and Engineering Discovery Environment (XSEDE) cloud computing resource [Jetstream](https://portal.xsede.org/jetstream).
+This course was designed to be carried out on the NSF funded Extreme Science and Engineering Discovery Environment (XSEDE) cloud computing resource [Jetstream2](https://docs.jetstream-cloud.org/).

 Jetstream is a unique user-friendly cloud computing resource in that it provides the students with an environment with root privileges, making program installation less complicated.
 Jetstream also provides a Desktop simulator which allows students to transition between bash and R using the same exact directory paths as the instructor, reducing the confusion of students having unique file paths and providing a more streamlined approach to what for many students is their first coding class.